Zechariah

 the colors of the world lay still and lifeless on the prison yard.

-The old patterns give way with an ache, awaiting the holy breath of Spirit and fire
+The old patterns give way with an ache, awaiting the holy breath of

 to merge black and white